What Is TTL

 Managing TTL in DNScale

 DNScale lets you set TTL on a per-record basis through the dashboard or via the API.
-When you create or edit any record ā whether it is an A, AAAA, CNAME, MX, or any other type ā the TTL field accepts a value in seconds.
-DNScale's anycast network ensures that once a resolver's cache expires, the fresh record is served from the geographically nearest edge node with minimal latency.
+When you create or edit any record — whether it is an A, AAAA, CNAME, MX, or any other type — the TTL field accepts a value in seconds.
+DNScale's anycast network helps serve the fresh record from a nearby or topologically preferred edge node once a resolver's cache expires.

 Conclusion